Broadband Wireless Local Area Networks, Remote Sensing, Indoors Navigation and Positioning

 University Park, Pa. --- Penn State engineers have shown that a white-LED system for lighting and high data-rate indoor wireless communications, coupled with broadband over either medium- or low-voltage power line grids (BPL), can offer transmission capacities that exceed DSL or cable and are more secure than RF.

-“Broadband Access over Medium and Low Voltage Powerlines and use of White Light Emitting Diodes
+Amirshahi and M. Kavehrad, “Broadband Access over Medium and Low Voltage Powerlines and use of White Light Emitting Diodes for

 In this research, we investigate the capabilities of each of these techniques for providing broadband communications.